joomla/coding-standards/manual/en-US/coding-standards/chapters/php.md

 //$code = broken($fixme);
 ```

+More details on inline code comments can be found in the chapter on [Inline Code Comments](coding-standards/chapters/inline-comments.md).

 ### Comment Docblocks

 Documentation headers for PHP and Javascript code in files, classes, class properties, methods and functions, called the docblocks, follow a convention similar to JavaDoc or phpDOC.